 Ok so I've given my reasons for loving Italy and what I'll miss but WHY am I leaving?!
 The thing is life has not been so easy and as romantic as people think when you say you live in Italy.
 It's not a living holiday and we've run into our fair share of problems.
 Here is a short list of the things that made life difficult.

-- No Jobs – It’s so hard to find work in Italy unless you live in a large city like Florence or Rome and even when you find a job it’s seasonal just for the summer.
+- No Jobs - It's so hard to find work in Italy unless you live in a large city like Florence or Rome and even when you find a job it's almost always seasonal just for the summer.

 - Customer Service Ain't Great - Try searching for a new apartment, opening a bank account, registering with a doctor....all these things take forever and I'm not joking.
 I know people that have had to wait 6 months just to open a bank account.
 Our experience searching for a new apartment to rent was awful, agencies don't reply to emails or answer the phone.
 It was stressful to say the least.

-- Driving – When I first started driving in Italy I thought the big problem for me was getting used to driving on the right hand side of the road, little did I know that would be the easiest thing to overcome.
+- Driving - When I first started driving in Italy I thought the big problem for me was getting used to driving on the right hand side of the road, little did I know that would be the easiest thing to overcome.
 Driving in Italy is CRAZY!
 There are no other words to describe it.
-It doesn’t scare me anymore, I just have to expect the unexpected whenever I get in my car but I will never understand it.
+It doesn't scare me anymore, I just have to expect the unexpected whenever I get in my car but I will never understand it.
 Oh and then there's the annual car tax that you pay basically just because you have a car (no it doesn't go towards road repairs or toll fees it's just because).

 - Money - Yup, if you have plenty to throw around then you'll do just fine living in Italy.
 If you're like us and come to Italy looking for adventure with no more than a suitcase then it's going to be a problem.
 Jobs pay low (if you can get one) and there is a tax for EVERYTHING and if it's not a tax that you're paying then it's a charge that some company will make you pay, well, just because.